seanbrasse/Tech-Talk/README.md

 ### Additional Features to Add

   - Display maximum comment length to help users compose their comments effectively.
-  - Allow users to delete comments and implement a "delete all comments" function.
+  - [x] Allow users to delete comments
+  - Implement a "delete all comments" function.
   - Add an auto-scroll feature and allow users to upload media files.
   - Enhance input restrictions to disallow non-meaningful content.
   - Investigate periodic posting of data to optimize app speed for larger datasets.